Alvaro2c/sppd/README.md

 ## Upcoming Features

 - Database creation with raw data from parquet files
-- Streamlit app to interact with the database (SQL and LLM)
+- Streamlit app to interact with the database

 ## Getting Started